 *If you are having trouble downloading the application, please contact us at (207) 780-4959 or email@example.com and we will send you one.
 You may also want to try upgrading to the latest version of Adobe Acrobat Reader.

-The program fee for the Costa Rica program is $2495.
+The estimated program fee is $2,070.
 The cost of three credits of tuition and fees at the in-state rate are in addition to the program fee.
-The program fee includes accommodation, roundtrip airfare, ground transportation, site visits, field trips, breakfast and some dinners, departure tax from Costa Rica, and emergency medical and evacuation insurance through iNext.
+The program fee includes accommodation, ground transportation, site visits, field trips, breakfast and some dinners, departure tax from Costa Rica, and emergency medical and evacuation insurance through iNext.

-Not included in the program fee is the cost of tuition, fees, food, books, academic supplies, some meals, or other personal expenses.
-Three credits of undergraduate tuition is $759 plus $119 in regular university fees and three credits of graduate tuition is $1140 plus $119 in regular university fees.
+Not included in the program fee is the cost of international airfare, tuition, fees, books, academic supplies, some meals, or other personal expenses.
+Three credits of undergraduate tuition and regular university fees is $843, and three credits of graduate tuition and regular university fees is $1,224.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.

 Financial Aid & Scholarships

 Federal financial aid and loans are available to matriculated students who participate in travel courses.
-In order to receive the benefit of financial aid, students must be enrolled for a minimum of 6 credits during the summer for a summer travel course.
 If financial aid does not cover the full cost of the program, students are responsible for paying the remaining balance according to the payment plan schedule.

 Include the costs of this course in your FAFSA application.
 If you have questions about financial aid or completing your FAFSA, please contact the financial aid office at (207) 780-4166.
 If you are not a matriculated student at USM, please check with the financial aid office at your institution.

 Students applying to this course can also consider the Dorothy Padula Memorial Scholarship to Latin America.
-To be eligible for this scholarship, you must have at least a 2.5 GPA and have taken or be currently enrolled in a college-level Spanish course.
-Applications for this scholarship are reviewed twice in the spring: March 1st and April 5th.
+To be eligible for this scholarship, you must have at least a 2.5 GPA.
+Preference is given to students who have taken or are currently enrolled in a college-level Spanish course.
+Applications for this scholarship are also due October 6.